-I try to keep this blog real estate related, but once in a while, I provide a review or recommendation for a product or service I think can help people.
-This time, I am providing a review to help people save time, money, and frustration by picking the wrong company to help with SEO (search engine optimization).
+I am providing a review to help people save time, money, and frustration by picking the wrong company to help with SEO (search engine optimization).
 Kris Reid contacted me in 2017 to be on my podcast to help promote his company Ardor SEO.
 He said he was an expert at helping real estate agents get traffic to their websites.
 Before I let him on my podcast, I wanted to try out his services myself.
 Things started out decently but quickly deteriorated.
 I was hesitant about writing a review like this, but I wanted to help others avoid the frustration and costly mistakes this company created.
 If it had been a few mistakes on Ardor SEOs part, it would not have been a big deal.
 But they not only were horrible at SEO and content creation, they also overcharged me and refused to refund me after admitting they overcharged me.
 Numerous fake reviews have popped up all over my site, Facebook, and YouTube since our dispute, and they deleted much of the work they did after our dispute without my permission.
+He even created a fake site calling racist!
 I also did a video review of them that shows the emails, poor work, and content deletion, which I will include in this review.
 After I created that review, numerous people reached out to me with similar experiences…even people who had worked there.
 Stay away from Ardor SEO and Ardor Content, as they will do more harm than good and overcharge you for it.

 Why did I hire Kris Reid and Ardor SEO?